 Who benefits from diabetes technology?

-- Ethnic minorities generally have higher A1C levels than Caucasian youth.
+- There’s generally a prevalence of higher A1C levels in People of Color than in Caucasian youth.

 - Caucasian and Latinx youth are more likely to be told to check glucose levels four times daily versus African American youth.